-- Written for a general public audience. - Submitted as a separate attachment with "Project Abstract" as part of its file name. - Single-spaced, using a standard 12-point font (with 1-inch margins).
+- Written for a general public audience. - Submitted as a separate attachment with "Project Abstract" as part of its file name. - A single-spaced Word document, using a standard 12-point font (Times New Roman) with 1-inch margins.

 As a separate attachment, the project abstract will not count against the page limit for the program narrative.